bug-catch/react-native/README.md

 ### [Web Vitals](https://web.dev/vitals)

-bugcatch also gathers web vitals data on things like LCP (Largest Contentful Paint) & TTFB (Time To First Byte).
+bugcatch also gathers web vitals data.
+This can play a very important role when squashing bugs, but also general optimisation.

 <br>